kangkelidis/robot-assisted-evacuation/README.md

 ```

 #### Examples
-The `examples` folder contains several example simulation experiment that demonstrate the capabilities of the Sousa Toolkit.
+The `examples` folder contains several example simulation experiment that demonstrate the capabilities of the tool.

 ---